manish1822510059/Youtube-Video-Downloader/README.md

 ## features:-
 1) You can download a video file.
 2) You can also download an mp3 file.
-3)Downloading speed is very fast as compared to the normal web browser.
+3) Downloading speed is very fast as compared to the normal web browser.

 ## STEP 1
 RUN THE CODE IN EDITER LIKE VS CODE,PYCHAM,JUPITER NOTEBOOK.